What Makes Content Good?

 Good content is relevant.

 Speaking of your users: good web content is highly relevant to their needs.
 You understand what they are looking for and what they want to do next.
-It also means that each page on your site is relevant to the title – with a single purpose.
+It also means that each page on your site is relevant to the topic and the title, with a single purpose.

-Making relevant content requires thorough user research, too.
+Making good content requires thorough user research, too.
 Have you surveyed your site users to understand what they want?
 Do you understand what facets of your organization motivate them?
-Have you written content that is tailored to your target audiences, and not just tailored to you?
+Are you writing relevant content that is tailored to your target audiences, and not just tailored to you?

 Good content is persuasive.